Software for Laser Engraving and Cutting

 There are a few programs we use here at J Tech Photonics, Inc. with our laser upgrade kits to generate the G Code needed to run a program on your 3D printer or CNC machine.
 We support the vector graphics editing open source software from Inkscape for use with the Laser Tool plug-in.
 For photos, we support PicLaser from picengrave.com for use with PWM inputs for variable intensity photo engraving.
 Here you will find how to download and install these programs as well as tutorials on how to use then to generate G Code programs for your laser upgraded machine.

 The folks over at Inkscape have developed a very good vector editing software program that also allows for extensions.
 We have updated and modified the original laser engraver plug-in to allow for multiple versions of on and off commands for different printers and CNC machines.
-To download Inkscape, visit their webpage here: www.inkscape.org (note: If you are importing into inkscape and need exact dimensions, version 0.91 will work.
-Version 0.92 has a scaling error when importing svg and dxf files.)
+To download Inkscape Version 0.92, visit their webpage here: www.inkscape.org

 This plug-in will convert a path object in inkscape into a G Code file for use in your laser upgraded machine.
 Put the contents of this .zip folder into the “inkscape\share\extensions” folder.
 Once it is there it will show up under the “extensions” tab in inkscape.